 5 Must-Try Tips from Social Media Pros

-What strategies did these beauty expert-turned-influencers use to grow their massive followings?
-Read on.
+Which strategies helped these beauty experts-turned-influencers grow their massive followings?
+Read on!

 Katherine Nunez Photography

 Scrolling through TikTok videos, I came across Erica Taylor.
 She’s a 30-year makeup artist and a L’Oréal Pro League Expert.
 At the time, I didn’t know she was local to Long Island, but her half-face demo captivated me.
-On one side, she showed how we did our makeup years ago (dark liner from inner to outer corner, blush in the apples of the cheek, precisely lined lips).
-On the other side, she showed easy tweaks for eyes, cheeks, and lips, making us look more youthful now.
+On one side, she showed how we did our makeup years ago (dark liner from inner to outer corner, blush on the apples of the cheek, precisely lined lips).
+On the other side, she showed easy tweaks for eyes, cheeks, and lips that help us look more youthful.

-Oh, I can do this, I thought.
+Oh, I can do these, I thought.
 I quickly hit the heart and follow button, joining her 1.8 million followers on TikTok alone.
-(Taylor has over 3 million engaged followers across multiple platforms.
+(Taylor has over 3 million engaged followers across multiple platforms.)

-During the pandemic, Taylor successfully made the leap from makeup artist to content creator/influencer that so many in the industry strive to do.
+During the pandemic, Taylor successfully made the leap from makeup artist to content creator/influencer.
 How?
-That was the topic during the last Pretty Local Industry Night at Long Island Nail Skin & Hair Institute in Bethpage.
+That was the topic of the last Pretty Local Industry Night at Long Island Nail Skin & Hair Institute in Bethpage.

 1. Make social part of your everyday routine.

-If making content feels too time-consuming, Taylor suggests doing it while you do something you do every day—like your makeup.
-“When I started, I was a regional manager [for a cosmetic brand] with three kids and every day when I did my makeup, I posted a video,” she says.
-Taylor did her eyeshadow as she usually does, explaining why it works and how to do it.
-“If you incorporate it into your routine, it's not a job.
+If making content feels too time-consuming, Taylor suggests doing it while doing something you do every day—like your makeup.
+“When I started, I was a regional manager [for a cosmetic brand] with three kids, and every day when I did my makeup, I made a video,” she says.
+Taylor did her eyeshadow and liner as usual, explaining why her techniques work and how to do them.
+“If you incorporate content into your routine, it's not a job.
 It's just part of your life,” says Taylor.
 “And you’ve got to find a way to do that because the consistency is what gets you the growth.”

 2. Ignore your DMs (at least at first).

 Haters are going to hate—and you have to tune them out.
 “The first negative comment I got when I started blogging was that my hair looked like a Dairy Queen swirl, but it was in a negative connotation,” says Crumm.
 “I just laughed it off, but if you're not used to that type of feedback, you may want to ignore your DMs because people will DM you really inappropriate stuff.”
-As you post more often, you’ll likely build up thicker skin as you hit your groove,” he says.
+He says you’ll likely build thicker skin as you post more often.

 “And if someone posts a negative comment, you’re allowed to delete it,” says Taylor.
 “It’s your space!”

 Content is not one-size-fits-all, say all the experts.
-“It’s important to treat each platform like its own ecosphere; you're going to have different people follow you on each,” says Crumm.
-“You might have someone follow you on every platform, so you want to keep that in mind so all your platforms don't look like a cookie-cutter version of themselves,” he says.
+“It’s important to treat each platform like its own ecosphere,” says Crumm.
+“You might have someone follow you on every platform, so you don’t want your platforms to look like a cookie-cutter version of themselves,” he says.

-“Facebook has become more like Reddit now—you go there for information, the recommendations around town,” says Conlon Pavelchak.
+“Facebook has become more like Reddit now—you go there for information, the recommendations around town, the mom groups,” says Conlon Pavelchak.
 “It’s more community-based.”
-Engaging with your community by asking questions or askig the to post pictures will help drive engagment—and connection.
+Engage with your community by asking questions or ask them to post pictures to help drive engagement—and connection.

 “Instagram has always been more curated,” says Crumm.
 It’s also a great spot for a content series, he says—something you do every week.
 TikTok tends to be more candid and less polished.
-Crumm says he tends to be a little experimental on TikTok.
+Crumm says he’s little experimental on TikTok.

 And don’t forget about LinkedIn.
 “That’s another huge networking opportunity,” says Conlon Pavelchak.
 “You can engage with brands, CMOs, and artists.
 There’s so much there, and it tends to get overlooked.”